How the Abbasid Caliphate Contributed to the Cause of Islam

 The Abbasids were the descendants of Holy Prophet’s Uncle Abbas ibn Abdul- Mutalib.
 Their rule developed Islam and Islamic culture broadly.
 The era of the Abbasid Caliphate is also considered as the Golden age of Islam.

-Contributions of the Abbasid caliphate in Islamic history:
+Contributions of the Abbasid caliphate in Islamic history and cause of Islam:

 The Abbasid caliphate contributed in multiple ways.
 They contributed heavily to strengthen Muslim as a political, economic, socio-cultural, and ideological power.